openlawteam/tribute-contracts/docs/adapters/HowToCreate.md

 There are two main types of adapters that serve different purposes:

-- Proposal: writes/reads to/from the DAO state based on a proposal, and the proposal needs to pass, otherwise the DAO state changes are not applied, e.g: [GuildKick.sol](https://github.com/openlawteam/tribute-contracts/blob/master/contracts/adapters/GuildKick.sol).
+- `Proposal`: writes/reads to/from the DAO state based on a proposal, and the proposal needs to pass, otherwise the DAO state changes are not applied, e.g: [GuildKick.sol](https://github.com/openlawteam/tribute-contracts/blob/master/contracts/adapters/GuildKick.sol).

   - **Example of a Proposal Adapter**